Body & Nature Connection

-Working in healthcare or universities and being responsible for others (be they clients, patients, students, teams, or children) can be extremely draining and has burnt out many.
+Working in healthcare or education and being responsible for others (be they clients, patients, students, teams, or children) can be extremely draining and has burnt out many.
 When rushed and trying to get through the day, our most vibrant aspects - our rich inner lives - often are disregarded and may be forgotten.
 Yet they’re at the core of our strength and vitality, and are usually what brought us into doing our work in the first place.
 Together we can unearth the treasures that lie beneath the surface.

 Nature connection + Bodywork =